team-mayes/atesa/docs/example_study.rst

 We assume here that ATESA has already been installed on your system.
 If that is not the case, you should instead start at the :ref:`Installation` page.

 The model we will be working with here is the gas-phase decomposition of ethyl chlorosulfite into chloroethane and sulfur dioxide.
-The mechanism via S\ :sub:`N`\ i reconfiguration has been studied by `Schreiner *et al.* 1995 <https://pubs.acs.org/doi/pdf/10.1021/jo00086a041>`_.
+The mechanism via S\ :sub:`N`\ i reconfiguration has been studied by `Schreiner et al. 1995 <https://pubs.acs.org/doi/pdf/10.1021/jo00086a041>`_.
+We chose this reaction because the small number of atoms involved facilitate quick simulations and easy visualizations, but ATESA has also been successfully applied for much larger systems, such as enzyme reaction modeling.

 	.. figure:: _images/reaction_pathway.png